znasser60/scicomp-assignment-3/reports/effort_distribution.typ

 *GitHub URL:* #link("https://github.com/znasser60/scicomp-assignment-3")

-As with the previous assignment, we met prior to starting the third assignment, to discuss the parts of the previous project that went well, those that didn't, and how how improve the experience in this project.
+As with the previous assignment, we met prior to starting the third assignment to discuss the parts of the previous project that went well, those that didn't, and how how improve the experience in this project.
 We then scheduled an in-person meeting to discuss the theoretical aspects of this assigment and lay the